 The vision is often blurry immediately following the surgery and then clears up over the next few days.
 It is recommended to avoid heavy lifting or straining for the first 2 weeks following the surgery.

-If you are experiencing cataracts in your eyes or have notable nearsightedness that makes you a poor candidate for LASIK, an intraocular lens implant may be one procedure worth considering.
+If you are experiencing cataracts in your eyes or have notable nearsightedness or farsightedness that makes you a poor candidate for LASIK, an intraocular lens implant may be one procedure worth considering.
 As always, the Board Certified Ophthalmologists at Heart of Texas Eye Institute are here to help you navigate your options for better eye health and can provide you with a clear recommendation for lens implant options that fit with your specific needs and lifestyle goals.